egehatirnaz/seo-helper/README.md

 # SEO Helper
 This project helps the process of analyzing a website for common SEO mistakes and errors.
 A URL given as a parameter will be crawled and analyzed for certain missing HTML meta tags.
 Analysis requests will be made through an API with a user's API key.
 The user will also be notified about existing SEO related errors.

+## What does it do?
+SEO Helper is an analysis tool.

+For each provided URL, we check for common SEO bad practices regarding the metadata of the website.
+Each provided URL will be scanned for certain missing or duplicate HTML meta tags.
+We also check for broken links referenced in this URL.

+If certain errors are encountered in your URL, you will be notified via e-mail.

+## How to use?
+After you sign up to SEO Helper with your e-mail address, an API key will be connected to that e-mail address.
+With this key, you will be able to use SEO Helper to analyse any given URL.

 ## Getting Started
 The necessary Python packages are listed under requirements.txt.
 You can run ```pip install -r requirements.txt``` to install the required packages.